RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 	  <TargetFramework>net472</TargetFramework>

 	  <!-- THESE TWO SETTINGS CONTROL THE OUTPUT PATH -->
-	  <OutputPath>..\..\..\FoxPro\bin</OutputPath>
+	  <OutputPath>..\..\FoxPro\bin</OutputPath>
       <AppendTargetFrameworkToOutputPath>false</AppendTargetFrameworkToOutputPath>
   </PropertyGroup>

 </Project>
 ```

 Preferably use a **relative path** for the `OutputPath`, so the location is portable if you move your project.
 In this case I point back to my FoxPro project which sits as a peer to the .NET project a few folders back in the folder hierarchy.
-Use any full path or a path that is relative to the project folder.
+Use any full or relative path to the project folder.

+> #### Tip: Put .NET Output Assemblies into a separate Folder
-Personally, I like to stick .NET assemblies into a separate `\bin` folder below my FoxPro project root, mainly because .NET Projects often have additional dependencies.
-By using the `\bin` folder and adding that path from the application, it keeps the clutter in the root folder to a minimum.
+> Personally, I like to stick .NET assemblies into a separate `\bin` folder below my FoxPro project root, mainly because .NET Projects often have additional dependencies.
+By using the `\bin` folder and adding that path from the application, it keeps the clutter in my root application folder to a minimum and if I need to I can easily nuke all the files in the folder and let the .NET project rebuild them.

 Once these changes have been made you can now rebuild your project with: